Community Kite Making Single Line Multi Line Miscellaneous

-Since the year 2000, a similar product has been developed by Mr Michael Lim from Singapore.
-However, this was no mere 'knock-off'.
+Since the year 2000, a similar product has been developed by Mr. Michael Lim from Singapore.
+However, this was no mere "knock-off."
 The RC Kite was also the result of careful and extensive research and development.
 See the photo over there of the Pro III entry-level kite.

 Mr Lim was formerly a jewelry designer but now finds it hard to drag himself away from further development of these amazing little flying machines!

 So what exactly can an RC kite do?
-It can...
+It can

 I should add, only a well-trained pilot can do all the above!

 The first design from GoFlyKite was named the FireFly and emerged onto the market in the year 2000.
 This kite featured LED lights around its rim for night flying.
-The effect gave a lot of pleasure to both the fliers and those looking on.
+The effect gave a lot of pleasure to both the flyers and those looking on.

-Although Singapore is the hot-spot, being the place where these kites were most popularised, cheap knock-offs have been around for several years.
+Although Singapore is the hot-spot, being the place where these kites were most popularized, cheap knock-offs have been around for several years.
 Is that really surprising?
 I don't think so!
 Hence the flying of RC kites is not unknown in other parts of the world, where it is sometimes known as the air kite.
 However, the cheapies don't perform like the much more expensive IFOs or RC Kites.
 This is also not surprising!
-In particular, decent radio gear is used with these designs which are considered model aircraft, not toys.
+In particular, decent radio gear is used with these designs that are considered model aircraft, not toys.

 In 2008, people's video of flying events and gatherings are increasing awareness of the RC kite.
 Some excellent flying can be seen on the Web!
 It's fascinating to watch real precision aerobatics and also the very slow flight capability of RC kites.